J. Michael Wiater, MD, Program Director

 Location: Beaumont Hospital – Royal Oak, MI

 Teaching responsibilities will include the supervision of residents and medical students on the Shoulder and Elbow Service as well as direction of a monthly journal club and a weekly didactic shoulder and elbow conference.
 The fellow typically attends two or more national meetings per year.
 Goals of the fellowship include the development of surgical skills in the full spectrum of shoulder and elbow surgery, contribution to the current body of knowledge through research, and development of a life-long love of teaching.
-Upon completion of the following, the fellow will be well prepared to enter private practice or academics.
-Beaumont Hospital, Royal Oak is a 1,070 bed university-affiliated tertiary referral and Level 1 trauma center in southeastern Michigan.
+Upon completion of the program, the fellow will be well prepared to enter private practice or academics.
+Beaumont Hospital, Royal Oak is a 1,131 bed university-affiliated tertiary referral and Level 1 trauma center in southeastern Michigan.
 It is the major teaching hospital for the Oakland University William Beaumont School of Medicine.
-The Department of Orthopaedic Surgery includes over 40 specialists and sub-specialists, all board-certified, and encompasses every field in orthopaedic surgery.
-The department includes a fully accredited residency program with 40 residents (8 per year for 5 years), and accredited fellowship programs in Shoulder and Elbow, Spine, Hip and Knee Reconstruction, Sports Medicine, and Foot & Ankle.
+The Department of Orthopaedic Surgery includes more than 40 specialists and sub-specialists, all board-certified, and encompasses every field in orthopaedic surgery.
+The department includes a fully accredited residency program with 40 residents (8 per year for 5 years), and five accredited fellowship programs in Shoulder and Elbow, Spine, Hip and Knee Reconstruction, Sports Medicine, and Foot & Ankle.

 Prospective applicants must have completed an accredited orthopaedic surgery residency program, be board-eligible or board-certified, and have a Michigan state medical license before the fellowship begins.